3.3.1 Core Curriculum

 Assessment of the core curriculum by each institution is required as part of their accreditation by the Southern Association of Colleges and Schools and by the USG Comprehensive Program Review process.

 (BoR Minutes, October 2009)

 3.3.2 Learning Support Programs

-Each institution that admits students required by USG policy to enroll in Learning Support courses before or as they attempt core curriculum courses shall have a separate department or division for meeting the academic needs of such students.
-The program shall be designed, at a minimum, to meet the specific needs of students who, according to USG placement standards, must enroll in Learning Support.
-Institutions may set higher standards for placement, and the program may include other learning support components.
+Each institution that admits students required by USG policy to enroll in Learning Support courses before or as they attempt core curriculum courses shall have program designed, at a minimum, to meet the specific needs of students who, according to USG placement standards, must enroll in Learning Support.
+Institutions may set higher standards for placement, and the program may include other Learning Support components.